magda-io/magda/magda-storage-api/README.md

 C,2007
 ```

-### POST /:recordid
+### POST /:fileid

 Attempts to upload content to the MinIO bucket.
-Gives it a name `<recordid>` and returns a unique etag
+Gives it a name `<fileid>` and returns a unique etag
 if the upload is successfull.

 #### Example usage